ChiliEater/gloom-rs/report/report.md

 # Task 3b: Circle

-To draw a circle we need to check wether the pixels are within a given radius $r$ of a given point $(c_x,c_y)$ which is the center of the circle :
+To draw a circle we need to check wether the pixels are within a given radius $r$ of a given point $(c_x,c_y)$ which is the center of the circle:

 $$
 (x-c_x)^2+(y-c_y)^2\leq r^2
 $$

-This equation is then implemented in the fragment shader :
+This equation is then implemented in the fragment shader:

 ```glsl
 int condition = int((gl_FragCoord.x-centerX)*(gl_FragCoord.x-centerX)